galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 layout: tutorial_hands_on
 title: "ToolFactory: Generating Tools From More Complex Scripts"
 key_points:
-  - The ToolFactory Appliance includes an automated form driven tool generator
+  - The ToolFactory Appliance includes an automated form driven tool generator available as a pop-up Docker appliance.
   - It runs in a flavour of docker-galaxy-stable and produces new tools as Toolshed ready archives
   - It was designed for scientists and developers who routinely write scripts for their analyses.
-  - It can quickly turn a working command line script into a toolshed-ready archive.
+  - It can quickly turn a working command line script into a working Galaxy tool.
   - It generates tools from information entered on a Galaxy form in the familiar UI.
   - The new tool is installed in the appliance after generation so can be used and explored immediately.
   - New tools can easily be adjusted as needed by re-running the job that generated the tool and updating the form settings to suit.